The first website went online in August 1991.

-But has the ship sailed for affiliate marketers who want to get into the web hosting niche?
+But as the ship sailed for affiliate marketers who want to get into the web hosting niche?

 There are numerous examples of sites that have parlayed a free tool, or content marketing, into 5-figure commission checks every month.

-All that’s stopping you from emulating that save level of success is:
+All that’s stopping you from emulating that same level of success is:

 - The right affiliate programs

-So, in true Authority Hacker style, we pulled out all the stops and took a deep dive into web hosting affiliate programs for you.
+So, in true Authority Hacker style, we pulled out all the stops and took a deep dive into the highest-paying web hosting affiliate programs for you.